 In healthy, well-nourished children, measles is rarely serious.
 However, secondary bacterial infections, particularly pneumonia, can occasionally be fatal.
 In rare cases, subacute sclerosing panencephalitis—a serious complication of measles—occurs months to years later, resulting in brain damage (see see Subacute Sclerosing Panencephalitis (SSPE)).

-Measles vaccine, one of the routine immunizations of childhood, is given between 12 and 15 months of age (see see Vaccinating Infants and Children) but can be given to children as young as 6 months during a measles outbreak.
+Measles vaccine, one of the routine immunizations of childhood, is given between 12 and 15 months of age (see see Childhood Vaccination Schedule) but can be given to children as young as 6 months during a measles outbreak.
 Children (and adults) who are exposed to measles and do not have immunity may be protected by vaccination within 3 days of exposure.
 Pregnant women and infants younger than 1 year should not receive the vaccine in a non-outbreak situation and instead are given measles immune globulin for protection.

 There is no specific treatment for measles.
 Some doctors in the United States give vitamin A to children aged 6 months to 2 years who are hospitalized with measles, because vitamin A has reduced the number of deaths from measles in countries where vitamin A deficiency is common.
 Children with measles are kept warm and comfortable.
 Acetaminophen or ibuprofen may be given to reduce fever.
 If a secondary bacterial infection develops, an antibiotic is given.